Ramon Aquino

 Ramon Caguicla Aquino (August 31, 1917 – March 31, 1993) was the 15th Chief Justice of the Supreme Court of the Philippines.

 He was appointed on November 20, 1985, the last Chief Justice appointed by President Ferdinand Marcos.

 Personal life

 Aquino was born on August 31, 1917, in Lemery, Batangas, to Luciano Aquino and Arsenia Caguicla.
-He obtained his Bachelor of Laws from the University of the Philippines (UP) in 1939 and placed sixth in the 1939 bar exam, with a grade of 89.1%.
+He obtained his Bachelor of Laws from the University of the Philippines (UP) in 1939 in the top ten, while classmate Ferdinand Marcos was lower in the list, and Aquino placed sixth in the 1939 bar exam, with a grade of 89.1%.

 Aquino married Carolina Griño, the 1950 Bar topnotcher who would be the fourth appointed Associate Justice of the Supreme Court (1988–1993), serving until her retirement.
 They had four children.

 He was a law professor and author of several books in civil, criminal and commercial laws.
 He held several government positions before becoming part of the Supreme Court.

 Aquino, prior to his installation at the judiciary, worked as a professor at the UP.